 Where to see Hornbills in Singapore

-Oriental pied-Hornbills are a beautiful large bird (about 70cm) with black-and-white plumage and a trademark large bill.
+Oriental pied-Hornbills are beautiful large birds (about 70cm) with black-and-white plumage and a trademark large bill.
 They are often seen in pairs.
 Hornbills eat mainly fruit, but also insects and small animals including reptiles, mammals and birds.

-Where: Pulau Ubin, Central Catchment, Pasir Ris, Sungei Buloh, St John’s Island and also around the Tanglin area surrounding the Botanic Gardens.
-Due to their size and distinctive back and white plumage, these are fairly easy to spot, especially if you keep and ear out for their loud cackling noises.
+Where to see hornbills in Singapore: Pulau Ubin, Central Catchment, Pasir Ris, Sungei Buloh, St John’s Island and also around the Tanglin area surrounding the Botanic Gardens.
+Due to their size and distinctive back and white plumage, hornbills are fairly easy to spot, especially if you keep an ear out for their loud cackling noises.